advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

   Engineering*?

     - History, in what context where they developed
-    - Main points of the two methods, focusing on the testing part
+    - Main points of the two methods, focusing on the (statistical) testing part

-* How can we implement their ideas to solve our two questions?
+* How can we implement their testing ideas using property-based testing

 ---